Jethro-Tsoi/Paris/memory-bank/activeContext.md

 5. `01_data_preparation.ipynb` - Prepares data for model training
 6. `02a_gemma3_training_lora.ipynb` - Trains the Gemma 3 model with LoRA fine-tuning
 7. `02b_finbert_training.ipynb` - Trains the FinBERT model (supports both 3-class and 5-class variants)
+8. `03_model_comparison.ipynb` - Compares Gemma 3 and FinBERT models on test data
+9. `04_finbert_predictions.ipynb` - Uses FinBERT to predict sentiment on the full dataset

 ## Recent Updates
+- Added new notebook 04_finbert_predictions.ipynb for generating predictions on all_labeled_tweets.csv
+- Implemented batch processing for efficient prediction on large datasets
+- Added detailed analysis of prediction distributions
+- Added comparison between original labels and predictions when available
+- Added timestamp-based file naming for prediction outputs
+- Added notebook 03_model_comparison.ipynb for comparing Gemma 3 and FinBERT
 - Added project name: PARIS (Personalized AI-Advisor for Robo Investment Strategies)
 - Created comprehensive main README.md with project overview, setup instructions, and documentation
 - Added detailed information about common issues and their fixes